-Health and hygiene is the most important link to prevent a foodborne illness.
+Health and hygiene are the most important links to preventing foodborne illness.

 - You must not prepare or serve samples if you’re ill with vomiting or diarrhea until at least 72 hours after symptoms end.
 Stay home if you are ill.
 Train volunteers to report illness.

-- Wear clean clothing.
-Wear a scarf, hat, visor or hair restraint when preparing or serving food.
+- Wear a scarf, hat, visor or hair restraint when preparing or serving food.

 - Wash hands often and before handling food.

-- Jewelry can harbor bacteria and can transfer to food.
-Don’t wear rings or watches if preparing or serving food.
-A plain solid band is allowed.
+- Jewelry can harbor bacteria that can transfer to food.
+Don’t wear rings or watches when preparing or serving food.
+A plain, solid band ring is allowed.